 Unfortunately it sounds like Tracy was not successful in her endeavor to purchase and store oil, which her neighbors were probably happy about.

 We'd encourage our readers, though, to continue buying barrels of oil in the digital sense.
+You can even tune into our panel discussion on risk management in oil trading here.
 The pixels on your computer of exchanges and ETRMs will keep you safer.
 Plus, you don't have to deal with the smell that the author does admit is a deterrent from physically storing an actual barrel of oil.

 A barrel of cocoa or another commodity would be more fun to physically purchase.
 Let's be honest, when it comes to commodity trading, would you prefer oil or cocoa in your home?